-These make such a delicious treat, but they’re actually nowhere near as unhealthy as you might think…part wholewheat flour (only part to rise a bit better)…no refined sugar…
+These make such a delicious treat, but they're actually nowhere near as unhealthy as you might think.
+They're made partly with wholewheat flour (in fact the only reason is part is to help them rise a bit better) and there's no refined sugar.
+Yet they're still moist and gently sweet.

 Chocolate and orange are such a delicious mix and these chocolate orange cinnamon rolls combine them perfectly.
 Soft, gently sweet and with that touch of citrus.
 They make such a delicious snack or brunch treat, but one that's relatively healthy, so you don't have to feel bad about coming back for another.